Annual Letter: 2014

 (b) Forms 3, 4 and 5.
 If you have or share investment discretion or voting power over more than ten percent of a class of equity securities of a publicly traded company, or if you or any of your affiliates is a director or officer of a publicly traded company, you or your affiliate may be required to file with the SEC an initial ownership report on Form 3.
 Form 3 must be filed by a ten-percent owner within ten days after exceeding the ten percent threshold and by a director or officer within ten days after assuming that office.
 Thereafter, such an insider generally must report changes in its beneficial ownership of securities on Form 4 (typically, a purchase or sale of the issuer’s securities, including cross trades between funds that your firm manages) within two business days after the date of the change.
 An annual report on Form 5 must be filed with the SEC within forty-five days after the fiscal year by every person who was an insider of a publicly traded company during the year to report previously unreported transactions during the year that should have been reported on Form 4 but were not, and certain other transactions that may be reported on Form 5.

 (c) Form 13F.
-If your firm exercises investment discretion over $100,000,000 or more invested in “13(f) securities,” it must report its holdings to the SEC on Form 13F within forty-five days after the end of the first calendar year in which you reached the $100,000,000 threshold as of the end of any month, and must make quarterly filings thereafter.
+If your firm exercises investment discretion over $100,000,000 or more invested in “13(f) securities,” it must report its holdings to the SEC on Form 13F within forty-five days after the end of the first calendar year in which it reached the $100,000,000 threshold as of the end of any month, and must make quarterly filings thereafter.
 13(f) securities typically include stocks, certain options, warrants, convertible debt securities and exchange-traded funds that are traded on a national securities exchange.
-The SEC’s official list of 13(f) securities is posted on its website at sec.gov/divisions/investment/13flists.htm.
+The SEC’s official list of 13(f) securities is posted at http://www.sec.gov/divisions/investment/13flists.htm.

 (d) Form 13H.
 If your firm directly or indirectly, including through entities that it controls, purchases or sells, through one or more registered brokers, any NMS security on behalf of any discretionary accounts in an aggregate amount of at least 2,000,000 shares or $20,000,000 during any day or 20,000,000 shares or $200,000,000 during any calendar month, you must file Form 13H with the SEC within ten days after crossing that threshold.
 On filing, your firm will receive from the SEC a “large trader identification number,” or “LTID,” which it must provide to each of the brokers with which it has an account.
 Those brokers must record trading information associated with this LTID and disclose it to the SEC on request.
-Your firm must amend Form 13H promptly after the end of any calendar quarter during which information in its last filed Form 13H becomes inaccurate and annually not later than February 14 of the following year.
+Your firm must amend Form 13H within ten days after the end of any calendar quarter during which information in its last filed Form 13H becomes inaccurate and, whether or not there have been any changes in the information in its Form 13H, annually not later than February 14 of the following year.
 Please contact us immediately if you believe that you might be required to file Form 13H or you would like our assistance in filing the required annual amendment.

 10. Covenants in Swap, Securities Lending and Margin Lending Agreements.
 Most swap, securities lending and margin lending agreements (some of which may be in brokerage account agreements) include covenants that require your firm or its client or fund to notify the counterparty if certain events occur.
 One common covenant requires notice to the counterparty if the net asset value of the client or fund decreases more than a specified percentage during a given period or below a specified amount.
 You should review those provisions carefully.
 You should also comply with other common covenants that require that you deliver information (such as monthly NAV estimates and your funds’ audited financial statements) by the specified deadlines.

-(a) Requirements Applicable to Both CPOs and CTAs
+(a) Requirements Applicable to Registered CPOs and CTAs

-(i) Update NFA Registration.
-You must update your firm’s registration information via the NFA’s electronic filing system, including electronically submitting the NFA’s Annual Questionnaire and paying your annual NFA membership dues within thirty days of the anniversary of the effective date of your firm’s registration.
+(I) Update NFA Registration.
+Annually, you must update your firm’s registration information via the NFA’s electronic filing system, including electronically submitting the NFA’s Annual Questionnaire and paying your annual NFA membership dues.
+The NFA should send an email reminder of such update.

 (ii) Complete NFA Self-Examination Questionnaire.
 Your firm must complete the NFA’s “self-examination questionnaire” annually.
 The completed questionnaire is not filed with NFA, but must be retained in your firm’s records.
 As part of this review, you should review your compliance policies and procedures, and confirm whether amendments to those procedures, or additional procedures, may be warranted in light of your firm’s current business.